Timea Bacsinszky: 2019

 Bacsinszky kicked off her 2019 season at the Shenzhen Open.
 She lost in the first round to fifth seed Maria Sharapova.
-In Sydney, she reached the quarterfinals where she was defeated by qualifier Aliaksandra Sasnovich.
+In Sydney, she reached the quarterfinals before she was defeated by qualifier Aliaksandra Sasnovich.
 At the Australian Open, she upset 10th seed Daria Kasatkina in the first round.
 She lost in the third round to 18th seed Garbiñe Muguruza.

 At the St. Petersburg Trophy, Bacsinszky was defeated in the first round by eighth seed and eventual finalist, Donna Vekić.
 Competing at the Indian Wells Challenger, she lost in the third round to Francesca Di Lorenzo.
 At the Indian Wells Open, she was defeated in the final round of qualifying by Caty McNally.

 Beginning her clay-court season at the Ladies Open Lugano, Bacsinszky lost in the second round to Svetlana Kuznetsova.
 During the Fed Cup tie versus the US, Bacsinszky was defeated in both of her rubbers by Sloane Stephens and Sofia Kenin.
-The USA ended up winning the tie over Switzerland 3–2.
+The US team ended up winning the tie over Switzerland 3–2.
 At the Morocco Open, she lost in the second round to fourth seed Ajla Tomljanović.
 Seeded fourth at the Open de Cagnes-sur-Mer, she reached the semifinals where she was defeated by eventual champion Christina McHale.
 At the French Open, she fell in the second round of qualifying to Kurumi Nara.
 Seeded seventh at the Bol Open, she made it to the quarterfinals where she lost to top seed, defending and eventual champion, Tamara Zidanšek.

-Playing just one grass-court tournament before Wimbledon, she was defeated in the first round of qualifying at the Eastbourne International by compatriot Viktorija Golubic.
-At the Wimbledon, she lost in the first round to ninth seed Sloane Stephens.
+Playing just one grass-court tournament before Wimbledon, she was defeated in the first round of qualifying at Eastbourne by compatriot Viktorija Golubic.
+At Wimbledon, she lost in the first round to ninth seed Sloane Stephens.

-As the top seed at the Grand Est Open, Bacsinszky fell in the first round to Kurumi Nara.
+As the top seed at the Contrexéville Open, Bacsinszky fell in the first round to Kurumi Nara.
 Playing in her country at the Ladies Open Lausanne, she lost in the first round to compatriot Jil Teichmann.

 Competing in New York at the US Open, Bacsinszky was defeated in the first round by Caty McNally.

-At the Korea Open, Bacsinszky suffered a double bagel loss in the first round to American wildcard Kristie Ahn.
+At the Korea Open, she suffered a double bagel loss in the first round to American wildcard Kristie Ahn.

 Due to not playing any more tournaments for the rest of the season, Bacsinszky ended the year ranked 125.

-2021: Retirement
+2021: retirement

 Bacsinszky did not play any matches throughout the entirety of 2020, and also did not compete in 2021; as such, by July 2021, her ranking had dropped as far as No. 517 in the world.
 On 16 July 2021, Bacsinszky announced that she had decided to "turn the page", and that she has retired from the sport with immediate effect.